 First things first: I immediately fell in love with the look of the Infinity Jar containers.
 They’re so chic and remind me of the dark glass jars used by some high-end skincare companies.
 If these ended up working like they claimed they did, they were going to really up my DIY game!

-If you’re a hobbyist or have your own business creating and selling skincare, getting these containers is probably not going to be cost effective (I don’t know if they sell bulk to customers.
-If you’re really interested in using them, contact them.
-It never hurts to ask!).
-However, if you make your own personal skincare products like me, I would say these are a great investment!
+If you’re a hobbyist or you make your own personal skincare products like me, I would say these are a great investment!
 They can be safely reused, and if you take care of them, can last a lifetime (that’s right: LIFETIME.).
 Factor in cost per use, these babies will pay for themselves after only a handful of batches, so keep that in mind!
+If you have your own business creating and selling skincare and are really interested in using Infinity Jar products, I honestly don’t know if they sell in bulk.
+You’ll have to contact their customer support to find out).
+Won’t hurt to ask! ;-)

 When I picked up the package from my P.O. box, I was a little nervous I was going to get some janky bottles – we all know that what we see online isn’t always what we get!
 But you guys, these glass jars are the real deal!
 The glass is really thick and heavy feeling, and I could barely see through them – even while holding them up to light (especially important if you use ingredients that are sensitive to light and air like essential oils or if you make your own Vitamin C serum).
 I got four things in my package: